Mattcreates25/intern_journal/README.md

 # intern_journal
+#hello!
-Here I will document my journey through ICIPE cohort 6 internship
+#Here I will document my journey through ICIPE cohort 6 internship
 ##vision
 my vision for this intenship is to jumpstart my career as a bioinformatician and network with others in the field

 ##road map